ACODE91/hiring-engineers/answers.md

 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

  1. Following instructions from [Datadog Documentation](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6) it's fairly straight forward to create the custom agent check.
     1. Create a file called `ruben.yaml` on the `/etc/datadog-agent/conf.d/` folder with the following code:

       instances: [{}]

-    2. Create a file called `ruben.py` on the `/etc/datadog-agent/checks.d/` folder with the following code
+    2. Create a file named `ruben.py` on the `/etc/datadog-agent/checks.d/` folder with the following code

             from datadog_checks.checks import AgentCheck
             from random import uniform